Professor of French Studies; Department Chair of French Studies

 B.A., Brown University

-Jonathan Gosnell teaches language at all levels and topics in contemporary society and culture.
-His research examines articulations of French identity outside of metropolitan France, as constructed in the colonial and postcolonial world.
+Jonathan Gosnell teaches language at all levels and topics in contemporary French society and culture.
+His research examines articulations of French cultural identity outside of metropolitan France, as constructed in the colonial and postcolonial worlds.
 It explores French designs of empire, Europe and the Americas, from the 17th century to today.
-He is the author of The Politics of Frenchness in Colonial Algeria, 1930–1954 and Franco-America in the Making: The Creole Nation Within.
-His articles have appeared in The French Review, Contemporary French Civilization, French Cultural Studies, French Politics, Culture & Society, Québec Studies, and Comparative Studies of South Asia, Africa and the Middle East.
+He is the author of Franco-America in the Making: The Creole Nation Within (2018), The Politics of Frenchness in Colonial Algeria, 1930–1954 (2002), and is currently at work on cultures of labor, leisure and love in francophone spaces.

-“La France d’outre-mer: rêves coloniaux d’hier et réalités postcoloniales d’aujourd’hui” in La France contemporaine: unité et diversités, polarisations et solidarités.
+“La France d’outre-mer: rêves coloniaux d’hier et réalités postcoloniales d’aujourd’hui.”
+Chapter 16 in La France contemporaine: unité et diversités, polarisations et solidarités.
 Sous la direction de Michel Gueldry et Armelle Crouzières-Ingenthron.
-AATF, Volume 2 (2020).
+AATF, Volume 2 (2020): 405-431.

 “Le Base ball, Assimilation and Ethnic Identity: The National Pastime in Franco-America.”
 Québec Studies, Volume 66, Number 4 (Winter 2018): 49-75.